dotbitHQ/dotbit.js/docs/api/bit-subaccount.md

 ## changeOwner(keyInfo)
 To change the owner of a SubDID.
+> Note: This is a write API, which means you need to set up a signer before calling it.
+See example below for how to set up a signer.
 ### Parameters
 - keyInfo: `KeyInfo`
   - key: `string`.
 The address on a certain blockchain